fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 The merge and indexing parts took place on 8 virtual machines, each having 4 core and 8GB RAM.
 Each machine was running 8 indexing processes reading an offset of a Kafka partition.

 The indexer was shard aware.
-It had a mapping between the index it was writing on, its shards and the data node they were hosted on.
-This allowed to index directly on the right data nodes with the lowest possible network latency.
+It had a mapping between the index it was writing on, its shards, and the data node they were hosted on.
+This allowed indexing directly on the right data nodes with the lowest possible network latency.
 ![Blackhole sharding](images/image8.svg)

 This part was not as smooth as we expected.